Zero Waste Christmas Ideas

 We have to save the planet for our kids.
 We are quickly approaching the point of no return.

-And when you go with a zero waste mentality, you’d be surprised at how much money you save.
-You might even be able to do zero waste and zero spend!
+And when you go with a zero-waste mentality, you’d be surprised at how much money you save.
+You might even be able to do zero waste and zero spending!